Are you converting your localized field intelligence into opportunities? Amit Jain February 21, 2017

-- Discrepancy of data across various sources due to identifier mismatches, duplication, other data issues
+- The discrepancy of data across various sources due to identifier mismatches, duplication, and other data issues

-In such scenarios, the best practice is to develop and deploy a platform to gather field intelligence and to acknowledge the wisdom of the feet on the street.
-This provides credibility to the whole analysis exercise, improves data used for the relevant problem statement and gains early buy-in from field representatives for the action plan resulting in timely actions post rollout.
+In such scenarios, the best practice is to develop and deploy a platform to gather field intelligence and acknowledge the wisdom of the feet on the street.
+This provides credibility to the whole analysis exercise, improves data used for the relevant problem statement and gains early buy-in from field representatives for the action plan resulting in timely actions post-rollout.

-This Deploying such a collaboration approach with your field representatives allows HQ to corroborate information procured from various internal and external data sources with field knowledge.
+This Deploying such a collaborative approach with your field representatives allows HQ to corroborate information procured from various internal and external data sources with field knowledge.